Bonf6059/ISA-Hornetkeeping/README.md

 # ISA-Hornetkeeping

-This mod adds honey and mead and stuff to the mod [ISA] Medieval and adds some additional way to get VFE Medieval 2's honey.
+This mod adds honey and mead and stuff to the mod [ISA] Medieval.

 # Ideas for possible next updates

-- Reorganize files
+-

 # Old updates

+19/08/2026
+- Replaced every hornet-/deathstinger- texture
+- Added bees and everything related to it
+- Added honeycombs
+- Updated trader
+- Reorganized files

 25/02/2026
 - Added insulated Deathstinger Apiary, it looks and works the same as the std one but is more cold resistant and more vulnerable to heat